wahibhaq/wahibhaq.github.io/_posts/2016-02-29-ultimate-resources-android-dev.md

 title: Ultimate Resources for Android Devs
 ---

-**This is the list, I have compiled for myself which include resources which are pretty handy for Android Developers.**
+**I have compiled a list for myself which includes resources which are pretty handy for Android Developers.**

 _Note : This is an on-going list and I will keep updating it !_
 <br><br>